 The sword, in other words, might have two sides.
 Creativity is good for advancing the species, even if it sometimes leads to madness.
 That kind of evolutionary trade-off also doesn't seem to be unique to the neuregulin 1 gene.
 Research published this past June by John McDonald, chair of the Biology department at Georgia Tech and chief research scientist at the Ovarian Cancer Institute, raised the possibility that the same characteristic that allowed human brains to develop so much bigger and faster than other primates may also be the reason human cells are more susceptible to cancer.

 "The results from our analysis suggest that humans aren't as efficient as chimpanzees in carrying out programmed cell death.
-We believe this difference may have evolved as a way to increase brain size and associated cognitive ability in humans, but the cost could be an increased propensity for cancer," McDonald was quoted as saying.
+We believe this difference may have evolved as a way to increase brain size and associated cognitive ability in humans, but the cost could be an increased propensity for cancer," McDonald was quoted

 In a ideal world, the strengths could be separated from the weaknesses, and a perfect species could evolve.
 But the same law of unintended consequences that plagues so many advances we make, from increased longevity leading to overpopulation problems and antibiotics creating super-resistant bacteria to computer-controlled systems becoming more vulnerable to viruses and hackers ... may be just a continuation of a dichotomy that's been playing out in our DNA for centuries.
 Our strengths create potential vulnerabilities.
 There is a dark side to The Force.

 A military person would call this phenomenon a "reverse salient."
 A practictioner of Taoism would say it's the balance of yin and yang.
 My mother would simply say it's the way of the world.
 But if these researchers' hypotheses are correct, it means that growth and creativity are important enough to the species that nature has decided they're worth even the ravages of cancer and mental illness to preserve.
 And that, itself, is a thought worth pondering.